 This kind of testing is the most effective way to ensure a system can handle common real-world fault conditions.
 It’s especially important when it’s known that the equipment will be going near magnetic fields, sparks, or inconsistent power to verify if its level of immunity will actually protect the device.

 Fortunately, a lot can also be done through engineering design to protect computer systems from harm.

 Our ML400 system being tested for RF interference.
 All systems go!

-The systems we build go into a wide range of applications, so we need to make sure they can take whatever’s dished out.
-We start with electronics that were designed for the task: we isolate the I/O input signals, separate the chassis and digital grounds, use wide input power with proper filtering, install transient voltage suppressors that ‘eat’ erratic inputs, and employ grounding schemes that bolster the circuit and chassis’s ability to protect the heart and brains of the system.
+The systems we build go into a wide range of applications.
+With this in mind, we need to make sure they can take whatever’s dished out.
+We start with electronics that were designed for the task.
+We start by isolating the I/O input signals, separate the chassis and digital grounds, and use wide input power with proper filtering, install transient voltage suppressors that ‘eat’ erratic inputs, and employ grounding schemes that bolster the circuit and chassis’s ability to protect the heart and brains of the system.

 The next stage of defense comes from the chassis itself.
 We leverage our industry-leading Hardshell™ Technology to form a protective force-field around the system and use highly conductive nickel plated steel to quickly route discharges to the ground.
 Double right-angle interfaces at the body panels ensure radio frequencies can’t sneak in or out.
 We also use laser ablation on contact surfaces to maintain the integrity of the grounding scheme.

 We add yet another layer of protection with compressive EMI gaskets, sealing it from emissions and radiation while offering a layer of dust and debris protection.
 Lastly, we only use top-tier power supplies with international certifications and world power inputs to ensure that proper safety and power filtering defenses are in place.